9 Advantages of Digital Marketing Vs Traditional Marketing

 In reality, it’s rare that a business will ever gain the amount of exposure Oreo did, but the opportunity is there.

 Comparatively, traditional marketing has a more ‘local’ set of statistics that are perhaps equally as impressive.

 Come on – you wouldn’t see as many KFC ads by the side of the road if they weren’t effective, would you?

 Showcase Outdoor state that billboard advertising can reach up to 87% of people in the surrounding area.
 That’s an incredible stat, and for businesses that are looking to gain more local clients, that’s a huge draw.

 What’s more, they also claim that 26% of people that view those ads, go on to visit the company website.
 That’s a click through rate that people in the digital ad game would take every day of the week.

 However, when it comes to engagement through digital marketing vs traditional marketing, although the stats are impressive for traditional media, the numbers are open to interpretation and success can rely on the spot you end up advertising in.

-Compared to the interaction you can gain by actively participating in communities online – potentially for free we might add – digital can be much more effective.
+Compared to the interaction you gain by actively participating in communities online – potentially for free – digital can be much more effective.